Edison-Watch/open-edison/README.md

 Run locally with uvx: `uvx open-edison --config-dir ~/edison-config`

+## Interested in connecting AI to your business software with proper access controls?
+[Contact us](hello@edison.watch) to discuss.

 ## Features

 - **Single-user MCP proxy** - No multi-user complexity, just a simple proxy for your MCP servers